A Large Confirmatory Dynamic Factor Model for Stock Market Returns in Different Time Zones: Empirical Application

-Table \ref{table_euro} reports the estimates of the factor loadings and idiosyncratic variances for the European continent.
-We present all the indices for the UK, but only Mid-Value and Mid-Growth indices for other European markets in the interest of space.
-Most European markets have the largest loadings on the global factor during the Asian trading time (i.e., $\boldsymbol{z}^{E}_{1}$).
-The developed European markets have large and positive loadings on the continental factor (i.e., $\boldsymbol{z}^{E}_{3}$), but the emerging European markets have small or negative loadings on the continental factor (i.e., $\boldsymbol{z}^{E}_{3}$).
+Table \ref{table_asia} displays the estimated factor loadings and idiosyncratic variances for Asia-Pacific.
+The indices for China's mainland, Hong Kong of China, and Japan are all presented, while only the Mid-Value and Mid-Growth indices are shown for other Asia-Pacific markets in the interest of space.
+Recall that $\boldsymbol{\beta}_{\text{as, as\_time}}^G$ represents the loading of the global factor during the Asian sub-period, and likewise for others.
+We have made two main observations.
+First, for the Asia-Pacific markets, the global factor has the largest loadings during the Asian sub-period, with Australia having the largest ones at approximately 0.7.
+Second, China's mainland and Hong Kong of China have large loadings of the continental factor, around 0.7, whereas Japan has minimal loadings of the continental factor.

-Table \ref{table_US} reports the estimates of the factor loadings and idiosyncratic variance for the American continent.
-The US and Canada have statistically insignificant factor loadings on the continental factor (i.e., $\boldsymbol{z}^{U}_{3}$), while Brazil has large factor loadings on the continental factor (i.e., $\boldsymbol{z}^{U}_{3}$ with point estimates greater than 1).
-Moreover, some emerging American markets (e.g., Mexico) have higher loadings on the global factor during the Asian trading time (i.e., $\boldsymbol{z}^{U}_{2}$) but small (and possibly insignificant) loadings on the global factor during the American and European trading times (i.e., $\boldsymbol{z}^{U}_{0}, \boldsymbol{z}^{U}_{1}$); this pattern does not hold for the US market.